ThomPoppins/MERN-Enterprise-Search/SECURITY.md

 ## Reporting a Vulnerability

-Please create an issue in this repository if you know about any vulnerabilities.
+Please create an issue in this repository if you know about any vulnerabilities or send me a mail at thompoppins@gmail.com.